-The exhibitions serve as a groundwork for the school’s curriculum—as its learning objects, images and architecture; as the space for free public classes; and as the stage for the company’s performances.
-The various components of the exhibition offer a version of the School’s curriculum to visitors to the exhibition when classes did not taking place.
-Fully functioning as dance school, with its curriculum structured around the question, “What is a Black dance curriculum today?”, the School offered free, weekly dance classes to the public, with an accumulative structure that led to the show’s closing performance, “Meadow.”
+The exhibitions each serve as a groundwork for the school’s curriculum—as its learning objects, images and architecture; as the space for free public classes; and as the stage for the company’s performances.
+The various components of the exhibition offer a version of the School’s curriculum to visitors to the exhibition when classes were not in session.
+Fully functioning as dance school, with its curriculum structured around the question, “What is a Black dance curriculum today?”, the School offered free, weekly dance classes to the public, intended as a template that is still an accumulative structure for an exchange of ideas and movements.

 The School for the Movement of the Technicolor People found its first home at Los Angeles Contemporary Exhibitions (LACE) in 2015, curated by Robert Crouch.
 The School has since also found homes and additional collaborators in Houston (2017), Austin (2017), and Toronto (2019).

 The Los Angeles School for The Movement of the Technicolor People is a collaboration with taisha paggett, Ashley Hunt and WXPT: Angela Anderson, Charmaine Bee, Heyward Bracey, Rebecca Bruno, Erin Christovale, Loren Fenton, Maria Garcia, Kloii “Hummingbird” Hollis, Meena Murugesan, taisha paggett, Sebastian Peters-Lazaro, Kristianne Salcines, Ché Ture, Devika Wickremesinghe and Suné Woods.